This is the only structure left from the modest country estate of Peter the Great

-To the west of the park of Konstantinovskiy's palace, on a high hill, there is the earliest construction of Strelna - the small white-yellow wooden palace of typical architecture for Peter I's time.
+He used to stay here during his frequent visits to Kronstadt, Peterhof, and Oranienbaum.
+To the west of the park of the Konstantinovsky palace, on a high hill, there is the earliest construction in Strelna - the small white-yellow wooden palace of typical architecture for Peter I's time.

-The construction of the imperial estate began here, in 1711, however, the palace appeared five years later.
-The original draftsman is unknown.
-In 1719 - 1720 the palace was rebuilt by the order of the tsar: the suds bath with a front room and a mezzanine appeared.
+The construction of the imperial estate began here in 1711, however, the palace appeared five years later.
+The author of the original project is unknown.
+In 1719 – 1720, the palace was rebuilt by the order of the tsar: a bathroom with a front room and a mezzanine appeared.

-The household services kept on the location, were the greenhouse, beehives, fruit and lime-tree gardens, the kitchen-garden with honey scented plants and various vegetable cultures, grown on its soil beds.
-The peculiarity of Peter I's garden, was the co-cultivation of spice and medicinal plants on the same soil beds.
-This tradition came from Holland, and therefore received its name "Garden for the Dutch taste".
-According to the legend, it was specifically in Strelna, where by the order of Peter, for the first time in Russia, potatoes were planted.
+The household services included greenhouses, beehives, fruit and lime-tree gardens, the kitchen-garden with honey scented plants and various vegetable crops.
+The peculiarity of the Peter I's garden was a cultivation of spices and medicinal plants on the same beds.
+This tradition came from Holland and, therefore, received its name "Garden for the Dutch taste".
+According to the legend, it was specifically in Strelna, where potatoes were planted by the order of Peter the Great for the first time in Russia.

-The Strelka river, that flowed down from the south side of the estate, was used for setting up of the fish ponds. Сarp and trout fish were bred in Strelna to serve for the tsar's table, especially during the fasting days.
+The Strelka river, that flowed from the south side of the estate, was used for setting up of the fish ponds.
+Carp and trout fish were bred in Strelna to serve for the tsar's table, especially during the fasting days.

-For a long time, the palace, that miraculously survived in the period of the Second World war, served as a hospital building and later as a kindergarten.
-In 1987, it was transferred to the Peterhof State Museum Reserve (SMR) and the renovating works began, completed in 1999.
-On the basis of the preserved materials, the palace interiors were re-created, that currently host a museum composition.
+For a long time, the palace, that miraculously survived the Second World War, served as a hospital building and, later, as a kindergarten.
+In 1987, it was transferred to the Peterhof State Museum-Reserve and the renovating works began and were completed in 1999.
+On the basis of the preserved materials, the interiors of the Palace were recreated.
+It currently hosts a museum exposition.

-In the palace collection, there are private things of the first Russian emperor: the holiday suit of Peter I; the patchwork blanket, that according to the legend, was sewed for the tsar by his spouse Catherine II and the folding screen for the bedroom, painted in the "chinoiserie" style.
-Interesting exhibits include the bronze bas-relief of Peter I, created according to the design of the sculptor K. Rastrelli; cast of the impression of the emperor's hand; grand portrait of Peter I - a rare lifetime image of a young tsar, work of an unknown artist.
-The palace is under the state protection as one of the rare, preserved until our days, memorials of the Russian architecture of the beginning of the XVIII century.
+In the palace collection there are private things of the first Russian emperor: the holiday suit of Peter I; the patchwork blanket that, according to the legend, was sewed for the tsar by his spouse Catherine II; the folding-screen for the bedroom painted in the "chinoiserie" style.
+Interesting exhibits include the bronze bas-relief of Peter I, created by the sculptor K. Rastrelli; the cast of the emperor's hand; a grand portrait of Peter I - a rare lifetime image of a young tsar by an unknown artist.
+The palace is under the state protection as one of the rare memorials of the Russian architecture of the beginning of the XVIII century preserved until our days.

-- Address: Saint Petersburg, Strelna, ulitsa Bolnichnaya Gorka, 2
+- Address: St. Petersburg, Strelna, ulitsa Bolnichnaya Gorka, 2

 - Phone Number: +7 (812) 421-41-31